railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 .. note::  Journals

-	Note there are different types of journal in Open ERP
+	Note that there are different types of journals in OpenERP:

 	* accounting journals (detailed in this chapter),

 	* purchase journals (for distributing supplies provided on certain dates),

-	* sales journals (for example classifying sales by their type of trade),
+	* sales journals (for example, classifying sales by their type of trade),

 	* the invoice journals (to classify sales by mode of invoicing - daily / weekly / monthly - and automating the tasks.

-	To get access to these different journals install the modules :mod:`sale_journal` (found at the time of writing in ``addons``, so available in a standard installation) and :mod:`purchase_journal` (found in ``addons-extra`` at the time of writing, so needing special installation).
+	To get access to these different journals install the modules :mod:`sale_journal` (found at the time of writing in ``addons``, so available in a standard installation) and :mod:`purchase_journal` (found in ``extra-addons`` at the time of writing, so needing special installation).

 .. todo:: which reports are these - the Reports to the right?

 OpenERP provide three main reports regarding the journals:

-* To print `Journals` using menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Journals --> Journals`.
+* To print `Journals`, use the menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Journals --> Journals`.

 .. figure::  images/account_journal_print.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Printing a journal*

-* To print `General Journals` using menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Journals --> General Journals`.
+* To print `General Journals`, use the menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Journals --> General Journals`.

-* To print `Centralizing Journal` using menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Journals --> Centralizing Journal`.
+* To print `Centralizing Journal`, use the menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Journals --> Centralizing Journal`.

 Tax Declaration
 ---------------

-Information required for a tax declaration is automatically generated by Open ERP from invoices.
-In the section on invoicing you will have seen that you can get details of tax information from the area at the bottom left of an invoice.
+Information required for a tax declaration is automatically generated by OpenERP from invoices.
+In the section on invoicing, you will have seen that you can get details of tax information from the area at the bottom left of an invoice.

 You can also get the information from the accounting entries in the columns to the right.

-Open ERP keeps a tax chart that you can reach from the menu :menuselection:`Accounting --> Charts --> Chart of Accounts`.
-The structure of the chart is for calculating the tax declaration but also all the other taxes can be calculated (such as the French DEEE).
+OpenERP keeps a tax chart that you can reach from the menu :menuselection:`Accounting --> Charts --> Chart of Accounts`.
+The structure of the chart is for calculating the tax declaration, but all the other taxes can be calculated also(such as the French DEEE).

 .. index::
    single: TVA
    single: VAT

 .. figure::  images/account_tax_chart.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Example of a Belgian TVA (VAT) declaration*